vbossica/glassfish3-debian-package/README.md

 Glassfish3 Debian Package
 =========================

 The purpose of this project is to provide a debian package for the Glassfish3 application server.
-It also features a rudimentary start/stop service for a single local domain.
+A special user (_glassfish_) will own the server's process and the local domain will run by default in a secure mode.
+The server can also be started and stopped with a `sudo service glassfish3`.

 Build
 -----